LearnersGuild/learning-os/blueprint/foundations/README.md

   - Prioritize learners’ abilities to self-teach, develop mindfulness, and organize within their pod over their adherence to a defined set of instructions.
   - Provide guidance and mentorship not content delivery and enforcement of predefined linear progress.

+## Feedback should flow like wine
+  - Focus on the feedback loops
+  - Create culture through feedback
+  - Create a culture of feedback
+  - Real.
+Immediate.
+Unfiltered.
+  - Transparency
+  - Directness
+  - Radical honesty
+  - Let everyone in back stage
+  - Give people the truth so they can make good decisions
+  - The only wrong with our world is broken feedback systems
+  - Consequence is a form of feedback

 ## Optimize for agility
   - Keep things simple.
 Complexity is the enemy
   - OS should be craft [^2] agnostic